apache/shardingsphere/docs/community/content/involved/release/shardingsphere.cn.md

 [ ] -1 disapprove with the reason

-PMC vote is +1 binding, all others is "+1 non-binding".
+PMC vote is "+1 binding", all others is "+1 non-binding".

 Checklist for reference: